JaronKBragg7337/autonomous-agent-os/README.md

 ---
 ## The Heartbeat Loop
 ⚠️⚠️⚠️ THIS IS THE KEY.
-NOT API KEY BUT THE ANONYMOUS SYSTEM LOOP KEY ⚠️⚠️⚠️
+NOT API KEY BUT THE ANONYMOUS SYSTEM LOOP KEY ⚠️⚠️⚠️ No AI is used more than the other for this loop.
+Notice:
+- Claude Cowork may be slower at Windows MCP than Codex controlling the screen
+- Claude Cowork Strives at internal work compared to Windows MCP and is personal preference to have claude Cowork focus on that. a simple To Do trail like codex SHOULD work.
+[Not yet tested with claude and To Do list]
+- Codex is fast with screen control and when you have issues using Files and Codex Dispatch can help move forward for debugging / Claudd can be tagged along by telling Codex a prompt to control screen and set schedule task for claude to Assist.
+- Codex is most reliable at rebooting system. /Claude would be best to assit with set task from codex controlling screen.
 # AI Workforce — Loop Build Master Reference

 ## Courier-and-Worker Loop with a Human Stop-Channel